 It’s essential to remember that our optimum body weight calculator results don’t apply to everyone.
 If your BMI is normal, you’re healthy.
 There’s no need to starve yourself to get to that figure.

-Additionally, this Ideal Body Weight calculator is intended for use by adults.
+This Ideal Body Weight calculator is intended for use by adults.
 Consult a professional instead of using this tool to figure out a child’s ideal weight range.
-Also, if you’re expecting, avoid using it.
+Also, if you’re expecting it, avoid using it.
 Instead, make use of a pregnant weight increase calculator.

 What should my ideal weight be?

 There are a plethora of methods for determining someone’s ideal weight.
 None of them are 100 percent correct since so many variables come into play.
 The ideal weight of someone with a lot of muscle mass may be higher than their test results suggest.

 Besides calculating your optimum weight, our tool also calculates your body mass index (BMI).
 However, BMI provides a specific weight range you should be in, whereas the four formulae mentioned below provide one figure to strive for.
 So, here are some tips to get your ideal body weight.

 Prepare your workout clothes in advance by setting them out the night before.